eCommerce definition | 7 Types of eCommerce businesses 2023

 Business to consumer (B2C)

 B2C traditionally referred to mall shopping, eating out at restaurants, pay-per-view movies, and infomercials.
-However, the rise of the Internet created a whole new B2C business channel in the form of e-commerce called B to C eCommerce. eCommerce B to C or B2C Ecommerce means when a business sells a good or service to an individual consumer.
-Here is a B to C eCommerce example, you buy a pair of shoes from an online retailer.
+However, the rise of the Internet created a whole new B2C business channel in the form of eCommerce called B to C eCommerce. eCommerce B to C or B2C eCommerce definition is when a business sells a good or service to an individual consumer.
+Here is an example to let you know what B to C eCommerce mean: When you – a regular customer, buy a pair of shoes from an online retailer.

 Business to Business (B2B)

-When a business sells a good or service to another business.
+B2B eCommerce definition is when a business sells a good or service to another business.
 The B2B model promotes online businesses to exchange goods with each other.
-For instance, a manufacturer sells his goods to a wholesaler who then sells them to the retailer.
+For instance, a manufacturer sells its goods to a wholesaler who then sells them to the retailer.
 In this scenario, the manufacturer and the wholesaler are following the B2B model.

 Consumer to Consumer (C2C)